 File an Appeal or Complaint

 You can file an appeal by downloading and filling out the Request for a State Fair Hearing to Appeal a Covered California Eligibility Determination form.
-Or, download and fill out this Covered California complaint form.
+Or, complete the Covered California complaint form online.

 Your eligibility notice explains what you are eligible for and the programs for which you do not qualify.
 Depending on your eligibility results, you may appeal any of the following: